Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Experiments

 \section{Experiments}

-In the experimental section, we evaluate our method from the following perspectives: part-level pose estimation accuracy; ablation study of estimating ACF axis; robustness of applying ACF to robot manipulation.
+We evaluate our method from the following perspectives: part-level pose estimation accuracy; and robustness of applying ACF to robot manipulation.

-\textbf{Dataset} We created a synthetic dataset of images which includes RGB, depth, instance segmentation and object part pose in cluttered indoor environments using a data generation plugin named NDDS~\cite{to2018ndds} in Unreal Engine 4.
-We picked several hand-scale objects that support robot grasping and manipulation to complete the drink-serving task.
-The object models include bottle, mug and bowl models from the ShapeNet dataset~\cite{shapenet2015}, and spoon, spatula, hammer models from the internet, shown in Figure~\ref{fig:dataset}.
+\textbf{Dataset:} We create a synthetic dataset of images which includes RGB, depth, instance segmentation and object part pose in cluttered indoor environments using the NDDS data generation plugin~\cite{to2018ndds} in Unreal Engine 4.
+We select several hand-scale objects that support robot grasping and manipulation for the drink-serving task.
+The object models include the bottle, mug and bowl categories from the ShapeNet dataset~\cite{shapenet2015}, and the spoon, spatula, hammer categories from public available object model cites like TurboSquid~\cite{turbosquid}, as shown in Figure~\ref{fig:dataset}.
 We divide objects into four predefined parts: \textit{container}, \textit{handle}, \textit{stir}, \textit{scoop}.
 The object-part-action relation is detailed in Table.~\ref{tab:object-affordance}.
 The keypoints for \textit{container} and \textit{scoop} are defined as the center of their geometry shapes.
 The keypoints for \textit{scoop} and \textit{handle} are the tangent points on the line parallel to the upright orientation.
 The axes are labeled as follows: \textit{container}, from bottom to top; \textit{handle}, from external tangent point to container direction; \textit{handle}, from the tail endpoint to scoop endpoint; \textit{scoop}, the upwards normal at the center point of concave surface.
 Examples are shown in Fig. \ref{fig:acf_explain}.
 During the rendering, all object models are randomly translated and rotated.
-Scene background and object textures are randomized.
+Scene backgrounds and object textures are randomized.
 In total, we render 20k images, with 1k images each for validation and test.